Nutritionist Kate Taylor explains why the need for regulation of professional in the world of nutrition has never been more important.

 Nutritional Therapists work more holistically with their patients and will use many different tools to assess one’s health.
 They follow the Functional Medicine Model and they are also not legally protected.
 They are voluntarily regulated by the British Association for Applied Nutrition and Nutritional Therapy (BANT).

-Currently, due to lack of lawful regulation, anyone can set up and practice as a nutritionist/nutritional therapist, meaning there is no real protection for consumers.
-The recent government petition on protection of title for nutritionists currently sits just under 11,000 signatures.
-Parliament has responded to say it will be debated once it reaches 100,000.
-Keep your eyes peeled for the next opportunity to pledge your support.
+Currently, due to lack of lawful regulation, anyone can set up and practice as a nutritionist, meaning there is no real protection for consumers.
+Parliament have responded to the recent government petition to say it will be debated once it reaches 100,000.